olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 My opinionated guide to mac setup with a focus on enhancing existing/normal workflows.
 Tooling and setup has a focus on ease of setup and keeping an experience that isn't too far from OS defaults.

-This could be scripted, but has been left as a set of manual tasks so that engineers can look and understand what they're doing.

 ## What this means

 - **Do not** install Google Chrome or Slack via website installers.